 What’s the difference between a community manager and a community moderator?

+A community moderator is responsible for overseeing the day-to-day functions of an online community, providing updates, monitoring behavior, and starting conversations.
 A community manager, on the other hand, has a bigger role in the company.
 They will focus on implementing and executing growth strategies to help the company and community flourish.

 What’s the difference between community management and social media management?

-Social media managers, as you may have already guessed, focus entirely on social media duties.
+Social media managers focus entirely on social media duties.
 They will have strategies in place for each of the different social media channels in a company and will monitor the results accordingly.
+A community manager will interact with the community via DMs, comments, and online spaces designed for members to discuss the brand.

 Community managers tend to have more intimate relationships with audiences, engaging in one-on-one discussions that are usually on a first-name basis.